Ghazal-OJ/BidConnect/README.md

 The application is built with **React** for the frontend, **Node.js + Express** for the backend, and **MongoDB Atlas** for database storage.
 Security is enforced using **JWT-based authentication** and **role-based access control (RBAC)**, ensuring that employers and freelancers have access only to the features relevant to their roles.

 BidConnect’s clean and modern interface ensures ease of use, while backend validations and error handling provide a smooth and reliable user experience.
-This makes it a great starting point for students and developers who want to explore **real-world full-stack development** patterns.

 ---